-How to Replace a Light Switch
+How to Change Out Light Switches

+Before you do anything, you'll need to buy a three-way light switch.
 This handy device is designed to give you control over turning a single light "On" or "OFF" from two separate places; both ends of a long hallway, for example.
 You may feel as if it would be more accurate to name this a two-way switch, but the moniker refers to the construction of the switch, which sports three terminal screws, thus, our three-way switch was born.

-1. First and foremost—and before you begin your work—make certain to turn off the electric circuit that serves the switch you will be replacing.
+First and foremost—and before you begin your work—make certain to turn off the electric circuit that serves the switch you will be replacing.
 Basically, flip the fuse to the "OFF" position inside the circuit panel box.
 (This applies to any electrical home project, by the way.)

-Take Off The Switch Plate
+2. Take Off The Switch Plate

-2. Using a screwdriver, remove the switch plate by loosening the screws located at the top and bottom of the plate.
+Using a screwdriver, remove the switch plate by loosening the screws located at the top and bottom of the plate.

-Test For Current
+3. Test for Current

-3. Test the switch with a voltage meter or tester to make sure you have the power turned off to the right device and circuit.
+Test the switch with a voltage meter or tester to make sure you have the power turned off to the right device and circuit.

-4. Now, remove the actual switch casing from the wall by removing the top and bottom screws.
+Now, remove the actual switch casing from the wall by removing the top and bottom screws.
 It is important to leave the wires attached at this point.